 31) Michael Pittman Jr., Indianapolis Colts

-Pittman still has work to do as a technician, but he’s improved there, too.
-Pittman has been overshadowed by the rest of his draft class and hidden by his team’s carousel of quarterbacks, but he has been productive despite it all.
+Pittman still has work to do as a technician, even though he’s developed in that regard.
+The rest of the 2020 draft class has overshadowed him, which hasn’t been helped by the team’s carousel of quarterbacks, but he has been productive despite it all.

 32) Christian Kirk, Jacksonville Jaguars

 There had been a small slot receiver trend a few years ago in the NFL, but it had all died out.
 Nevertheless, Christian Kirk is bearing the flag carried forth at first by Wes Welker.
-Both demonstrate high-level route running, dynamic short-area quickness, and a good understanding of how the offense needs to operate, even as the play develops.
+Both are extremely nuanced route runners, have dynamic short-area quickness, and demonstrate a good understanding of how the offense needs to operate, even as the play develops.

 And both are friendly targets for their quarterbacks.
 While neither were consistent as pass catchers, their ability to generate first down after first down on an enormous number of targets helped keep the offense moving.
 Kirk shouldn’t be a No. 1, but he’s flourished when forced into that role.